SamanFatima7/machine-learning-classical/README.md

 ## 👋 About

-Saman Fatima — Kaggle Legacy Grandmaster, data scientist from Pakistan.
+Saman Fatima — Kaggle Grandmaster, data scientist from Pakistan.
 More work on [Kaggle](https://www.kaggle.com/samanfatima7) · [LinkedIn](https://www.linkedin.com/in/saman-fatima-datascience/).

 ⭐ if you found something useful, and reach out if you want to collaborate.